pannous/wasp/README.md

 </form>
 ```

-Could be represented in Angle as:
+Could be represented in Wasp/Angle as:

 ```text
 form{                                  // object type-name 'form'